dpapavas/brew-controller/README.md

 * `z[f|m]`: Resets the calculated volume (`f`) to zero, or tares mass (`m`).

-* `p[,STAGE,...]`: Without any arguments, a plain `p` prints the current programmed brew profile, otherwise programs the new brew profile.
+* `p[l|,STAGE,...]`: Without any arguments, a plain `p` prints the current programmed brew profile.
+When `l` is specified the last captured profile log is printed, otherwise programs the new brew profile.

     The program, consists of a set of stages, separated by commas.
 Each stage is a separate phase of the brew process, where some output variable, which